 - critical and analytical abilities in relation to screen media, and particularly African screen media

-This course is taught in term 1 over 11 weeks with four contact hours a week, two of which are spent in film screenings, the other two being lectures.
+This course is taught over 11 weeks with four contact hours a week, two of which are spent in film screenings, the other two being lectures.

 Scope and syllabus

-The course will enhance the options available within the MA African Studies, and within all film-related MA programmes, and could also be made available to students doing courses in other disciplines that have a focus on Africa.
-It complements courses such as Aspects of African Film and Video 1 and 2, which have a more historical, text-based focus, by putting the focus firmly on contemporary African film and video production but also – and especially – on context ahead of text.
+This course complements courses such as Aspects of African Film and Video 1 and 2, which have a more historical, text-based focus, by putting the focus firmly on contemporary African film and video production but also – and especially – on context ahead of text.
 Most importantly, it combines the teaching of both scholarly and practical skills, encouraging students to think of themselves not just as potential future academics but as potential future curators/programmers of film or art.
-In a higher education context calling for the acquisition of skills that will equip graduates for future employment, this is also an attempt to give the study of African film and video various uses and applications, beyond simply scholarly analysis.

 A full syllabus will be given to students at the beginning of the course.